-Improving everyday processes will help you increase operational efficiency, reduce process cycle times, minimize errors, and eliminate bottlenecks.
+Improving business processes will help you increase operational efficiency, reduce process cycle times, minimize errors, and eliminate bottlenecks.
 In fact, 83% of IT decision makers consider workflow automation “essential” to digital transformation.

 Here are some technologies you can use to improve your operations:

 - Business process management (BPM) software for small business: Design, execute, automate, and monitor processes based on workflow rules.
 Human tasks, data, or files are routed based on predefined rules to increase efficiency and lower operating costs.

 - Mobility: Modern platforms offer built-in mobility.
 Mobility ensures that employees have access to the information and apps they need from anywhere.

 - Document management system: Eliminate errors and inefficiencies associated with version control issues.
 Enable employees to quickly find and collaborate on documents even if they’re in different locations.

 Cloud computing [infographic] has been a godsend for many small businesses.
 It provides many essential features needed for success in today’s digital environment without a hefty upfront IT investment.